PrimeLens/django-notes/README.md

-# MY NOTES ON DJANGO
+# MY NOTES ON DJANGO 1.8 python 2.7

 Taken from Up & Running with Django by Caleb Smith